ACENT Alaska Center for Ear Nose and Throat

 Many myths surround sleep apnea, one being that snoring and sleep apnea are the same thing.
-While snoring is a common symptom of obstructive sleep apnea (OSA), most people who snore do NOT have sleep apnea.
-If you have sleep apnea, you stop breathing while you're asleep – 5 or more times an hour.
+In Anchorage, AK, our ENT specialists want you to know that while snoring is a common symptom of obstructive sleep apnea (OSA), most people who snore do NOT have sleep apnea.
+If you have sleep apnea, you stop breathing while you’re asleep – 5 or more times an hour.

-If you have sleep apnea, you'll typically be treated by a team of physicians, including your primary care doctor, a dentist, a pulmonologist, a sleep specialist and an ENT specialist.
-At Alaska Center for Ear, Nose and Throat (ACENT) in Anchorage, an ENT specialist can help with the surgical component of your treatment.
-Request a consultation online, or call our office at (907) 279-8800 to make an appointment to meet with a member of our team.
-For our Homer and surrounding patients, please call (907) 235-0310.
+If you are actually diagnosed with sleep apnea, you’ll typically be treated by a team of physicians, including your primary care doctor, a dentist, a pulmonologist, a sleep specialist and an ENT specialist.
+At Alaska Center for Ear Nose and Throat (ACENT) in Anchorage, an ENT specialist can help with the surgical component of your treatment.
+Request a consultation online, or call our office at

 Our highly-trained providers look forward to meeting you and answering all of your questions.